timklapdor/learning-patterns/src/patterns/stepped-process.md

 ---
 activity: ["content"]
 tags: ["content"]
-type: ["acquisition"]
+type: ["assimilative"]
 pattern: ["stepped process"]
 status: [""]
-definition: ["A description of each step in a process. "]
+definition: ["A Stepped Process includes a description of each step and the decisions and reasoning behind them."]
-scaffold: ["The aim of a stepped process is to make explicit every action the learner needs to take, and what the result should be once they've performed each step in the process.
-A stepped process is a form of instruction but is best presented as numbered steps.
-Each step is not just listed, but also explained in terms of addressing how or why the step is important."]
+scaffold: ["A Stepped Process aims to make explicit every action the learner needs to take and what the result should be once they've performed each step.
+A Stepped Process is a form of instructions where the direction for each step is not just listed but also explained, how or why it is essential.
+For example, Ikea instructions provide clear instructions, but they don't explain why each step is required or what it contributes to the whole.
+A Stepped Process offers clear directions and includes reasoning, especially around any decision-making students would be expected to replicate when applying the process in different circumstances."]
 ---

-The aim of a stepped process is to make explicit every action the learner needs to take, and what the result should be once they've performed each step in the process.
-A stepped process is a form of instruction but is best presented as numbered steps.
-Each step is not just listed, but also explained in terms of addressing how or why the step is important.
+A Stepped Process aims to make explicit every action the learner needs to take and what the result should be once they've performed each step.
+A Stepped Process is a form of instructions where the direction for each step is not just listed but also explained, how or why it is essential.
+For example, Ikea instructions provide clear instructions, but they don't explain why each step is required or what it contributes to the whole.
+A Stepped Process offers clear directions and includes reasoning, especially around any decision-making students would be expected to replicate when applying the process in different circumstances.